RAW FOODS AND JUICING

 6. Juices with high sugar content, including even carrot juice to a degree, can upset the blood sugar level.
 Be careful with juicing if your blood sugar is unstable.
 Ideally, carrot or green juice should be taken without other food for about 15 minutes on either side of it for best absorption.
 Ideally, swish the juice in your mouth to help you absorb some of it in your mouth.

 If your blood sugar is unstable, drink half and leave the other half in the refrigerator and drink it later in the day.
 This is not ideal, either, because fresh is best.
 However, it may avoid upsetting your blood sugar too much if this is a problem for you.

+Eggs.
+Most adults may eat 6 to 8 eggs per week – and no more.
 Eggs are best eaten soft with the yolks runny.
 The yolk is a fat and fats are best eaten raw or very lightly cooked.
-Also, hard boiling an egg makes the protein very difficult to digest as well.
-Good ways to cook eggs are poaching, soft boiling, soft-scrambled or even fried over easy but not overcooked so the egg is rubbery.
+Also, hard boiling an egg makes the protein very difficult to digest, as well.
+Good ways to cook eggs are poaching, soft boiling, soft-scrambled or even lightly fried over easy.
+However, do not overcook the egg so it is rubbery.

-Whole grains such as rice, millet, oats, rye, barley and quinoa should be cooked thoroughly so they are soft and easily eaten.
-They may also be sprouted and eaten as vegetables in a few cases.
-Avoid all wheat products and all refined carbohydrates.
+Avoid all wheat in all forms, although pasta is better than most breads.
+Grains such as rice, millet, oats, rye, barley and quinoa should be cooked thoroughly so they are soft and easily eaten.

 WHAT ABOUT FERMENTED FOODS?

 Fermented foods are similar to raw foods in some ways.
 They are very yin, unclean in some cases, and somewhat toxic in many cases.
 For these reasons, I only recommend eating a little of them, and only a few that do not seem to contain aldehydes or other toxic chemicals.